KimBergstroem/gamers_insight-CRUD-Blog-App/TESTING.md

 ### Overall Status

-The Gamers Insight web application is in good shape, with most features functioning as expected.
+This project Gamers Insight is in good shape, with most features functioning as expected.
 Have addressed identified issues and incorporated user feedback to enhance the user experience.
 Continuous monitoring and testing will help us maintain a stable and user-friendly platform.

 Remain committed to delivering an exceptional gaming community experience and will continue to work on improving accessibility, performance, and user satisfaction.